Terms and Conditions

 4.6 Refunds

-No refunds or credits will be provided for partially used periods except as expressly provided above.
+No refunds or credits shall be provided for partially used billing periods or for Services made available but not utilized by Customer.

 4.7 Upgrades

-If services are suspended due to external factors beyond the control of both the Customer and the Company, the suspension may last for a maximum of two months.
+If Services are suspended due to external factors beyond the reasonable control of both Parties, such suspension may continue for up to two (2) months.

 4.9 Company Formation Fees

-As part of the Company Formation Services, the Customer agrees to pay the applicable fees described in the Order Form.
+For Company Formation or similar one-time Services, Customer shall pay the applicable Fees specified in the Order Form.

 5. Term and Termination